rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 You may wonder that there is no word about MobX or Redux.
 Indeed, it could be used to manage the client-side state for the authenticated user.
 But it isn't necessary to use one of those libraries.
 React's local state is absolutely sufficient to handle the state for the authenticated user.
 I just wanted to point it out again, because **a lot of people associate authentication in React immediately with Redux or MobX.
 Yet the article will showcase it initially without using any of these state management libraries**.
 However, in the end, the article will show you as bonus how to upgrade your application using Redux or MobX for the session handling.

+A lot of thanks goes to {{% a_blank "Andrew" "" %}} and {{% a_blank "Jaypal Singh" "https://github.com/jaypal" %}} for reviwing the tutorial.
+THis kind of supports helps me a lot to keep the material approachable and in great quality.

 {{% chapter_header "Requirements" "requirements" %}}

 The requirements for this tutorial are a working [editor or IDE, a running command line](https://www.robinwieruch.de/developer-setup/), and installed recent versions of {{% a_blank "node and npm" "https://nodejs.org/en/" %}}.
 In addition, you should have learned about React in the first place.
 [The Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/) is a free ebook which gives you all the fundamentals of React.
 You will build a larger application along the way in plain React and transition smoothly from JavaScript ES5 to JavaScript ES6 and beyond.
 This tutorial will not dive into all the details taught in the ebook, so take the chance to grab your copy of it to learn about those first.
 In addition, please follow the referenced articles in this tutorial to understand many of the underlying implementation details in case things are not explained in depth.
+Two of them are important to understand, but they will be linked in the appropriate sections later on.

+* [Get to know React's Provider Pattern](https://www.robinwieruch.de/react-provider-pattern-context/)
+* [A gentle introduction to React's Higher Order Components](https://www.robinwieruch.de/gentle-introduction-higher-order-components/)

 {{% package_box "The Road to learn React" "Build a Hacker News App along the way.
 No setup configuration.
 No tooling.
 No Redux.
 Plain React in 190+ pages of learning material.
 Pay what you want like <strong>14.500+ readers</strong>."
 "Get the Book" "img/page/cover.png" "https://www.getrevue.co/profile/rwieruch" %}}

-In addition, you can already read up about two topics.
-But these articles will be linked in this tutorial again when you will need those concepts.

-* [Get to know React's Provider Pattern](https://www.robinwieruch.de/react-provider-pattern-context/)
-* [A gentle introduction to React's Higher Order Components](https://www.robinwieruch.de/gentle-introduction-higher-order-components/)

 {{% chapter_header "Table of Contents" "toc" %}}